-Cumin is an important condiment throughout Indian.
-Which has pungent flavor and rich in aroma.
+Cumin is an essential condiment throughout Indian, which has a pungent flavor and rich in aroma.
 Cumin seeds considered as a seasoning ingredient and the ground cumin as a flavoring agent especially in the North Indian cooking.

-Cumin has strong, bold flavor usually fried in oil and added to the food in the beginning or at the end of the recipe.
+Cumin has a strong, bold flavor usually fried in oil and added to the food in the beginning or at the end of the recipe.

 There are many verities available in the market like Shahi jeera, black cumin, green cumin.
-But Shahi jeera and black cumin are the common verity that is normally used in the Indian households.
+But Shahi jeera and black cumin are the universal verities that is generally used in the Indian households.

 Nutritional Values of cumin seeds

 This is a good source of protein, dietary fiber, B vitamins with iron, magnesium, and manganese.

 And this is used in our traditional medicines for ages.
 And the modern studies also confirm this.

 South Indians make Rasam recipe, the Indian soup made with cumin seeds, and they prefer having this soup, after the heavy meal or at the time of indigestion.
 This soup is one of the must side dishes every day in Tamil cuisine.

 Caraway seeds vs. Cumin seeds

 Both these seeds are small, petite and usually confused with each other.
-These look alike have very distinct and unique flavor.
+These look-alikes have a very distinct and unique flavor.
 These are proportionally bigger than caraway seeds and has softer edges than caraway seeds.
-These are straight and caraway seeds are curved at the ends Though they appear similar, but these are not the substitutes to each other.
+These are straight, and caraway seeds are curved at the ends.
+Though they appear similar, these are not the substitutes to each other.
 It is like comparing basil with mint.

 The Regional names

 Cumin seeds are called as seeragam in Tamil, where it is pronouncing as jeeragam.
 In Telugu, it is known as Jeelakara.
-In Hindi, it is called as jeera.
+In Hindi, it is called jeera.

 Substitutions for cumin seeds

-These have a very distinctive, unique, strong flavor which is incomparable to any other ingredient.
-Fortunately, the cumin seeds are available nowadays in almost all the specialty stores here in United States.
+These have a very distinctive, unique, intense flavor which is incomparable to any other ingredient.
+Fortunately, the cumin seeds are available nowadays in almost all the specialty stores here in the United States.
 So, I would recommend to use it not only for its flavor but also for its medicinal and nutritional values.